vanand96/assignment7/README.md

-# CS-648 Full Stack Assignment 4
+# CS-648 Full Stack Assignment 5

 This application is designed for inventory management.
-The features demonstrated includes using MongoDB and organizing the project into different sub directories.
+The features demonstrated includes adding update, delete graphQL apis and creating react components.

 Run the following commands to start the app.